Elliott Nevitt: Crewe Alexandra

 Having impressed Crewe manager Lee Bell in his performances against the club, Nevitt signed for Crewe for an undisclosed fee on 11 January 2023.
 He made his debut in a 1–1 draw at Mansfield Town on 14 January 2023, but failed to score in the 21 games of his first season.
 Finally, after 26 appearances, he scored his first Crewe goal in a 4–2 victory against Newport County at Gresty Road on 15 August 2023, and went on to become Crewe's top scorer, with 18 goals in 48 games (his 16 league goals included four in the 90th minute or later), during the regular 2023–24 season, helping the club reach the League Two play-off final.
 Before his second Wembley final (which Crewe lost), Nevitt highlighted the importance of Crewe's fans: "Last year was tough and the fans stuck with me.
 This year, just to repay them with 18 goals is massive.
 Some of the last-minute winners and equalisers are probably some of my favourite times."

 Gillingham

 In May 2024, Nevitt agreed to join Gillingham having rejected the offer of a new contract with Crewe Alexandra.

+On 23 January 2026, Nevitt joined fellow League Two side Cambridge United on loan for the remainder of the season.

+He was released by Gillingham at the end of the 2025–26 season.

+Oldham Athletic

+In May 2026 it was announced that Nevitt would sign for Oldham Athletic on 1 July 2026.